The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-which evidently produces a commutativity property involving the action of the metric spinors for the $\gamma$-formalism and the action of the pertinent $\nabla$-operator.
-Equation (2.84) appears as a necessary and sufficient condition for the non-Hermitian $\sigma$-objects to bear covariant constancy.
-A procedure for illustrating the above statements, amounts to letting $\partial_{a}$ act on the matrix configuration for $\gamma_{BC}$, likewise making use of a matrix form of Eq.
-(2.84).
+which evidently produces a commutativity property involving the action of the metric spinors for the $\gamma $-formalism and the action of the respective $\nabla $-operator.
+Equation (3.84) appears as a necessary and sufficient condition for the non-Hermitian $\sigma $-objects to bear covariant constancy.
+A somewhat elegant procedure for illustrating the above statements [10], amounts to letting $\partial _{a}$ act on the matrix configuration for $\gamma _{BC}$, while making use of a matrix form of (3.84).
 In effect, we have